paulnta/Polliwog/report/README.md

 ##### Polls

 Scenario: Poll Constraints

 File: ***poll.constraints.scenario.js***

 ```
 The purpose of this scenario is to test poll constraints validating rules.
-The scenario is divided into a series of steps in which the script will attempts to create poll documents.
+The scenario is divided into a series of steps in which the script attempts to create poll documents.
 The steps follow this logic:

 1. We will try to create an empty poll document.
     -> It should fail and return the 500 status code.